Natural gas: Energy content, statistics, and pricing

 Quantities of natural gas are measured in standard cubic meters (cubic meter of gas at temperature 15 °C and pressure 101.325 kPa) or standard cubic feet (cubic foot of gas at temperature 60.0 °F and pressure 14.73 psi), 1 standard cubic meter = 35.301 standard cubic feet.
 The gross heat of combustion of commercial quality natural gas is around 39 MJ/m3, but this can vary by several percent.
 This is about 50 to 54 MJ/kg depending on the density.
 For comparison, the heat of combustion of pure methane is 37.7 MJ per standard cubic metre, or 55.5 MJ/kg.

 Except in the European Union, the U.S., and Canada, natural gas is sold in gigajoule retail units.
 LNG (liquefied natural gas) and LPG (liquefied petroleum gas) are traded in metric tonnes (1,000 kg) or million BTU as spot deliveries.
 Long term natural gas distribution contracts are signed in cubic meters, and LNG contracts are in metric tonnes.
 The LNG and LPG is transported by specialized transport ships, as the gas is liquified at cryogenic temperatures.
 The specification of each LNG/LPG cargo will usually contain the energy content, but this information is in general not available to the public.
-The European Union aims to cut its gas dependency on Russia by two-thirds in 2022.
+The European Union aimed to cut its gas dependency on Russia by two-thirds in 2022.

 In August 2015, possibly the largest natural gas discovery in history was made and notified by an Italian gas company ENI.
 The energy company indicated that it has unearthed a "supergiant" gas field in the Mediterranean Sea covering about 40 sqmi.
 This was named the Zohr gas field and could hold a potential 30 e12cuft of natural gas.
 ENI said that the energy is about 5.5 e9BOE.
 The Zohr field was found in the deep waters off the northern coast of Egypt and ENI claims that it will be the largest ever in the Mediterranean and even the world.

 European Union

 Gas prices for end users vary greatly across the EU.
 A single European energy market, one of the key objectives of the EU, should level the prices of gas in all EU member states.
 Moreover, it would help to resolve supply and global warming issues, as well as strengthen relations with other Mediterranean countries and foster investments in the region.
-Qatar has been asked by the US to supply emergency gas to the EU in case of supply disruptions in the Russo-Ukrainian crisis.
+During the prelude to the 2022 Russian invasion of Ukraine, Qatar was asked by the US to supply emergency gas to the EU in case of supply disruptions.